-is a corporate partner resident in Fried Frank's Washington, DC office.
+Michael T. Gershberg, a corporate partner resident in Fried Frank's Washington, DC office, is a member of the International Trade and Investment Practice.

 Mr. Gershberg's practice focuses on the representation of foreign and domestic clients regarding the application of economic sanctions and export control laws and regulations, including the Export Administration Regulations (EAR), International Traffic in Arms Regulations (ITAR), and economic sanctions administered by the Office of Foreign Assets Control (OFAC).
 Mr. Gershberg also advises clients on their obligations under the antiboycott and anti-money laundering rules.